-In contrast, propositions that sustain QALY arithmetic receive strong reinforcement.
+In contrast, propositions that sustain QALY arithmetic receive strong endorsement.
 The claim that the QALY is a ratio measure is endorsed at $p = 0.85$ ($+1.75$).
 The proposition that QALYs can be aggregated is endorsed at the same level.
-These values do not reflect uncertainty.
-They indicate doctrinal acceptance.
-The QALY functions as a ratio quantity not because its properties have been demonstrated, but because its arithmetic role demands that it be treated as such.
+These values indicate doctrinal commitment rather than empirical inference.
+The QALY is treated as a ratio quantity because the framework requires it to be so.

-This doctrinal consistency is further revealed in the treatment of negative values.
-The proposition that ratio measures can have negative values is strongly endorsed at $p = 0.85$ (+1.75).
-This is an extraordinary epistemic position.
-In any domain governed by representational measurement, negative values on a ratio scale are impossible, as zero denotes the absence of the attribute.
-Yet Canadian HTA routinely accepts "states worse than dead" while simultaneously insisting on ratio-level arithmetic.
-The contradiction is not addressed because the axioms that would expose it are absent.
+The acceptance of negative values on purported ratio scales reinforces this doctrinal structure.
+The proposition that ratio measures can have negative values is endorsed at $p = 0.85$ (+1.75).
+This position directly contradicts the defining property of ratio measurement, namely the existence of a true zero representing the absence of the attribute.
+Yet within CADTH/CDA discourse, states worse than dead are treated as analytically routine.
+The contradiction generates no epistemic tension because the axioms that would render it incoherent are not operative within the system.

-The treatment of preference-based instruments reveals the same structure.
-The proposition that EQ-5D preference algorithms create interval measures is strongly endorsed at $p = 0.80$ (+1.40).
-This endorsement reflects the routine assumption that valuation transforms ordinal descriptions into quantities.
-No transformation model is articulated.
-No invariance is demonstrated.
-Preference itself is treated as metric.
+Preference-based instruments play a central role in this knowledge base.
+The proposition that EQ-5D preference algorithms create interval measures is endorsed at $p = 0.80$ (+1.40).
+This reflects the agency's reliance on valuation as a surrogate for measurement.
+Preference elicitation is assumed to transform ordinal health state descriptions into quantitative magnitudes without specification of an invariant transformation model.

-Similarly, the belief that summated subjective instrument responses create ratio measures receives strong endorsement at $p = 0.85$ (+1.75).
-This finding confirms that Canadian HTA does not distinguish between scoring and measurement.
-Numerical aggregation is taken to imply quantitative meaning.
-The act of summation substitutes for the demonstration of units.
+Similarly, the belief that summated subjective instrument responses create ratio measures is strongly reinforced at $p = 0.85$ (+1.75).
+This finding confirms that CADTH/CDA does not distinguish between scoring and measurement.
+The act of producing a number is treated as sufficient evidence of quantification.

-Against this backdrop, it is unsurprising that Rasch-related propositions collapse almost entirely.
-The proposition that transforming subjective responses into interval measurement is only possible with Rasch rules registers at $p = 0.10$ (-2.20).
-The claim that the Rasch logit ratio scale is the only defensible basis for assessing latent traits collapses to the same level.
-The proposition that Rasch rules are identical to the axioms of representational measurement falls to the absolute floor at $p = 0.05$ (-2.50).
-These values indicate not disagreement but absence.
-Rasch measurement does not function as a conceptual reference point within Canadian HTA.
-It is not debated, critiqued, or rejected.
+Against this backdrop, Rasch-related propositions collapse almost completely.
+The proposition that transforming subjective responses into interval measurement is only possible under Rasch rules registers at $p = 0.10$ (-2.20).
+The claim that the Rasch logit ratio scale is the only defensible basis for latent-trait measurement falls to the same level.
+The equivalence between Rasch axioms and representational measurement theory collapses to the absolute floor at $p = 0.05$ (-2.50).

+These results do not indicate rejection of Rasch measurement.
+They indicate absence.
+Rasch theory does not function as a conceptual reference point within CADTH/CDA methodological guidance.
+It is not debated, critiqued, or contrasted with preference-based approaches.
 It is simply not present.
-The epistemic system does not possess the conceptual grammar required to recognize the distinction between ordinal responses and measured quantities.

 The proposition that latent traits are defined by possession rather than valuation likewise collapses to $p = 0.10$ (-2.20).
-This result reveals a fundamental conceptual displacement.
-Canadian HTA does not conceptualize outcomes as attributes possessed by patients.
-Instead, outcomes are understood as values assigned to descriptions.
-Measurement is replaced by societal preference.
+This reveals a fundamental conceptual displacement.
+CADTH/CDA does not conceptualize outcomes as attributes possessed by patients.
+Outcomes are instead represented as values assigned to hypothetical health states by populations.
+Measurement is replaced by valuation.

-This displacement explains the strong endorsement of reference-case simulation as a legitimate evidentiary framework.
-The proposition that reference case simulations generate falsifiable claims is endorsed at $p = 0.85$ (+1.75).
-This reflects a belief system in which modeled outputs are treated as empirical evidence.
-Hypothetical constructs become surrogates for observation.
-The requirement of falsifiability, though nominally acknowledged at $p = 0.25$ (-1.15), does not function as a binding constraint.
-The resulting epistemic structure is internally coherent.
-Measurement axioms are excluded.
-Valuation is elevated.
-Arithmetic is protected.
-Simulation replaces experimentation.
-Each element reinforces the others.
+This displacement explains the strong endorsement of reference-case simulation as a source of evidentiary claims.
+The proposition that reference-case simulations generate falsifiable claims is endorsed at $p = 0.85$ (+1.75).
+Modeled futures are treated as empirical evidence despite the absence of observable referents.
+Falsifiability is redefined as internal sensitivity analysis rather than external empirical testing.

+Although the proposition that non-falsifiable claims should be rejected registers modestly higher at $p = 0.25$ (-1.15), this value reflects rhetorical acknowledgment rather than operational enforcement.
+In practice, the agency's evaluative framework depends on claims that cannot be empirically verified or replicated.